TheSubtleArtist/MyHackMe/linux-privilege-escalation.md

 `:> cat /proc/version` : Specifics about the kern verion and the GCC compilers use to build the kernel

 `:> cat /etc/issue` : Contains the pre-login prompt and can be changed

+`:> env` : Display environment variables

+`:> id` : overview of user's privileges; providing another username as an argument can reveal priviileges of that user

+`:> history` : information about the target system and limited information on potentially captured usernames and passwords

-### LinEnum.sh to Exfiltrate the system information
+### LinEnum.sh to Exfiltrate comprehensive system information

 Get LinEnum.sh onto the attacking device